 When working on your research poster, start with these guidelines and judging criteria in mind.
 Those should guide your design decisions, based on the content you have to support them.

-Here are some helpful poster design sites:
+Here are some (of the many) helpful poster design resources available on the web:

 Swarthmore College This site includes a poster gallery on Flickr and various other visual examples, plus numerous handy links.
 I also like the irreverent voice in which the author writes about the poster sharing process.

 University of Buffalo site has many links and a straightforward explanation of the process.